-The Herta and Paul Amir building of the Tel Aviv Museum of Art, designed by UK architects Preston Scott Cohen, opened to the public on 2 November 2011.
+The Herta and Paul Amir building of the , designed by UK architects Preston Scott Cohen, opened to the public on 2 November 2011.

 Located in the middle of the Golda Meir Cultural and Art Centre, the complex that also includes the Israeli Opera and the Cameri Theatre, the programme for the building posed a delicate architectural challenge: to resolve the tension between the tight, idiosyncratic triangular site and the museum’s need for a series of large, neutral rectangular galleries.
 The elegant solution was to create subtly twisting geometric surfaces (hyperbolic parabolas) that connect the disparate angles between the galleries and the context while refracting natural light into the deep recesses of the half-buried gallery rooms.